anderswestberg/http-long-poll/README.md

 2. Ensure you have the following dependencies:
    - Indy components (IndySystem, IndyCore, IndyProtocols)
    - mORMot framework (SynCommons)

+Alternatively, you can install the `HttpKeyValueStore` package which contains all the necessary components.

 ## Quick Start